fanteastick/quartz-test/content/linux/Wake on Lan.md

 > ***
 >
 > ### 5.
 Avoid Dell monitor RJ45 adapters or docks
-> If you’re testing through a **Dell dock or monitor’s RJ45 port**, such as a Dell U3425WE or WD19, the embedded network controller may not forward WOL packets when the system sleeps.
-Connect the Ethernet cable directly to the laptop’s NIC instead.
+> If you're testing through a **Dell dock or monitor's RJ45 port**, such as a Dell U3425WE or WD19, the embedded network controller may not forward WOL packets when the system sleeps.
+Connect the Ethernet cable directly to the laptop's NIC instead.
 Dell confirmed this as a known cause in Windows 11.[1]
 >
 > ***
 >
 > ### 6.
 Test wake while laptop is in S3 vs Hibernate
-> Windows 11 and some Dell firmware don’t permit WOL from hibernate (S4) or Modern Standby (S0ix).
+> Windows 11 and some Dell firmware don't permit WOL from hibernate (S4) or Modern Standby (S0ix).
 > Try explicitly putting the laptop into **S3 Sleep** with:
 > ```bash
 > powercfg /hibernate off